kkanggu/Online-Judge/README.md

 >	Integer theory and Combinatorics
 >	Get LCM and print all the divisors of LCM.
 >	I have to get all the divisors.
 The previous process was complete.

+***
+### Day 26
+#2981 End.
+(Inspeciton)
+>	Integer theory and Combinatorics
+>	First, get GCD with the difference of each elements.
+>	Then get all the divisors, and erase multiple elements.
+If GCD is n^2, then vector is ... n n ...
+>	Last, print divisors.
+It's not easy problem, but it was a fun.